 - 3 Tablespoons (24g) all-purpose flour

-- 3 and 1/2 cups (14 ounces) shredded cheddar cheese2
+- 3 and 1/2 cups (about 14 ounces) shredded cheddar cheese*

 - 1/2 teaspoon each: salt, ground mustard, smoked paprika, and garlic powder

-- optional: dash of hot sauce
+- dash of hot sauce (optional)

-- 2 ounces (55g) brick-style cream cheese
+- 3 ounces (85g) full-fat brick cream cheese

-- 1 cup (90g) Panko breadcrumbs3
+- 1 cup (90g) Panko breadcrumbs*

 - optional for serving: finely chopped fresh parsley